HarshSingh-01/Handwriting-Analysis-using-Machine-Learning/README.md

 - Machine Learning/Deep Learning

 # Features
-The proposed methodology extracts seven handwriting features namely :
+The proposed methodology extracts seven handwriting features namely:
-- top margin,
+- top margin
-- pen pressure,
+- pen pressure
-- baseline angle,
+- baseline angle
-- letter size,
+- letter size
-- line spacing,
+- line spacing
-- word spacing and
+- word spacing
-- slant angle.
+- slant angle

 The combination of above mentioned seven features/vectors are used to predict the personality of the individual from the eight selected personality traits:
 - Emotional Stability